Corrective Action for ISO 55000

 While similar to how ISO 9001 approaches CA, ISO 55000 expects a larger scope, with more than just “nonconformances” being addressed by the process.
 For an organization pursuing asset management and ISO 55000, the scope should include any process in the organization that generates issues to be resolved or gaps to be closed.
 Therefore, corrective actions can originate from many sources including Root Cause Analysis (RCA) recommendations, unfavorable variances in performance indicators, and internal gap audit findings.

 To make corrective action truly effective in maximizing execution on continual improvement, pair it up with a well-developed RCA process.
 RCA is an effective tool for looking beyond the symptoms of a problem to the true causes, and those findings and recommendations can become corrective actions that the CA process carries through to completion.
 The verification and validation step of the CA process ensures that the action plan properly addressed the root causes from the RCA, and if not, revisiting the RCA will help to get to the true root causes.
+Learn about our ISO 55000 Training for Leaders, a one-day virtual workshop.

 Brian Kaiser is an ISO 55000 Subject Matter Expert at Life Cycle Engineering (LCE) with more than 10 years’ professional experience in the electric utility industry.
-You can reach Brian at bkaiser@LCE.com.
+You can reach Brian at [email protected].